mikasa3lili/DO-SAR/README.md

 # Data Preparation
 You shoud download the KITTI, nuScenes, Waymo datasets, and follow the OpenPCDet(https://github.com/open-mmlab/OpenPCDet) to generate data infos.
-These datasets shold have the following organization：
+These datasets shold have the following organization:
 KITTI:
 `├── data`
 `│   ├── kitti`